ziming/laravel-statsig/README.md

 Laravel Package for Statsig.

-This package is totally not ready for use yet.
+This package is still very early in development & totally not ready for use yet.
 Please do not use it.

 ## Support us